hispindia/dhis-app-excel-import/README.md

-# Excel Import app for aggregate data without any mapping designed for Malaria to import Stock data.
+# New Excel Import app for aggregate data import with MultipleOU and MultipleDE.